Ward Cunningham

-Howard G. Cunningham (born May 26, 1949) is an American computer programmer who developed the first wiki and was a co-author of the Manifesto for Agile Software Development.
+Howard G. Cunningham (born May 26, 1949) is an American computer programmer, who developed the first wiki and co-authored the Manifesto for Agile Software Development.
 Called a pioneer, and innovator, he also helped create both software design patterns and extreme programming.
 He began coding the WikiWikiWeb in 1994, and installed it on c2.com (the website of his software consulting firm) on March 25, 1995, as an add-on to the Portland Pattern Repository.
 He co-authored (with Bo Leuf) a book about wikis, entitled The Wiki Way, and invented the Framework for Integrated Test.

 Cunningham was a keynote speaker at the first three instances of the WikiSym conference series on wiki research and practice, and also at the Wikimedia Developer Summit 2017.
 He was a keynote speaker at the MediaWiki Users and Developers Conference, Spring 2024.

 Early life and career

 Cunningham was born in Michigan City, Indiana, on May 26, 1949.
 He grew up in Highland, Indiana, where he completed high school.

 Cunningham received his bachelor's degree in interdisciplinary engineering (electrical engineering and computer science) and his master's degree in computer science from Purdue University, graduating in 1978.
 He is a co-founder of Cunningham & Cunningham, a software consultancy he started with his wife.

 Cunningham has also served as Director of R&D at Wyatt Software and as Principal Engineer in the Tektronix Computer Research Laboratory.
 He is founder of The Hillside Group and has served as program chair of the Pattern Languages of Programming conference which it sponsors.

 Cunningham was part of the Smalltalk community.

 From December 2003 until October 2005, Cunningham worked for Microsoft in the "Patterns & Practices" group.
 From October 2005 to May 2007, he held the position of Director of Committer Community Development at the Eclipse Foundation.
 In May 2009, he joined AboutUs as its chief technology officer.
 On March 24, 2011 The Oregonian reported that Cunningham had departed AboutUs to join the Venice Beach-based CitizenGlobal, a startup working on crowd-sourced video content, as their chief technology officer and the Co-Creation Czar.
 He remains "an adviser" with AboutUs.
 In April 2013, Cunningham left CitizenGlobal to work as a programmer at New Relic.